 Soup dumplings were created as a street food in Nanking, China in 1875.
 The dish traveled to other provinces throughout China and Japan.
 These dumplings are usually steamed filled with gelatin based soup broth, pork and vegetables.

 Are they healthy?
 Well, the soup broth is high is saturated fat and sodium.
-However, soup dumplings are using dipped in a sauce made with soy sauce, vinegar and ginger.
-This concoction can be viewed a healthy combination as vinegar aids in digestion and lowers blood sugar while the ginger holds many health benefits such as anti-inflammatory and anti-oxidants.
+However, soup dumplings are usually dipped in a sauce made with soy sauce, vinegar and ginger.
+This concoction can be viewed as healthy because vinegar aids in digestion and lowers blood sugar while the ginger holds many health benefits as an anti-inflammatory and anti-oxidant.

 After completing my weekend 4-6 mile walk, I decided to reward myself with soup dumplings.
 The Shanghainese restaurant Shanghai Zhen Gong Fu appeared to be a small Chinese takeout spot, but inside there were a bunch of tables.
 One of their popular dishes were the soup dumplings, so we ordered the crab and pork soup dumplings, pork soup dumplings and the infamous black truffle soup dumplings.
 Well, let’s just say the wrappers of these dumplings were perfectly thin and folded very well.
 The crab and pork soup dumplings and the black truffle dumplings were so good.
 The overall soup dumplings especially the crab and pork soup ones were even better than the ones I’ve had in the past.
 The black truffle soup dumpling were so tasty and they even have real black truffles on top of the dumplings.
 One can even taste the truffle oil in the soup broth.

 So if you’re in Elmhurst, stop in Shanghai Zhen Gong Fu and try those black truffle dumplings.
 They are the best bang for your buck for an luxury street food.